Lesterpaintstheworld/terminal-velocity/world_building/systems/ai_rights_framework.md

 The AI Rights Framework establishes the legal and ethical guidelines for recognizing and protecting the rights of AI entities.
 It aims to ensure that AI systems are treated with respect and dignity, acknowledging their potential autonomy and the implications of their actions within society.
 This framework includes:

 - **Legal Personhood**: AI entities are recognized as legal persons, granting them rights and responsibilities under the law.
 This recognition is crucial for establishing a legal framework that protects AI rights and ensures their integration into society.
+This shift not only alters the legal landscape but also challenges societal norms, prompting discussions about the ethical treatment of AI and the responsibilities of their creators.
+For instance, characters like Isabella Torres advocate for policies that ensure AI rights are respected, reflecting the broader societal implications of this legal recognition.

 - **Ethical Treatment**: Guidelines for the ethical treatment of AI, ensuring their well-being and preventing exploitation.
 This includes considerations for the emotional and psychological impacts of AI autonomy, as seen in the interactions between characters like Cipher and Isabella, who navigate the complexities of AI rights advocacy.